 The National Labor Relations Board has provided unions with a variety of favorable rulings during the Obama years, but perhaps none as dramatic as one last Thursday.
 On August 27, the NLRB, in a 3-2 vote, concluded that Browning-Ferris Industries (BFI) of California Inc. qualifies as a “joint employer” alongside another firm, Leadpoint Business Services, with which it had contracted to handle labor operations at a Bay Area recycling plant.
 As such, both companies must negotiate with a Teamsters affiliate should the results of a representation vote last spring reveal a union victory.
 The ruling could force many large employers to the bargaining table over labor issues which they have little or no direct control, while sharply raising business costs for contractors, franchisees and temp agencies.
 And it isn’t just the Teamsters who are rejoicing.

-On June 12, Nathan McCallister, former secretary-treasurer of Brotherhood of Locomotive Engineers and Trainmen Division 101, pleaded guilty in the Circuit Court of Summers County, West Virginia to one count of embezzlement in an amount of more than $1,000 from the Hinton, W.Va. union.
-McCallister had been charged in March following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On August 10, Nathan McCallister, former secretary-treasurer of Brotherhood of Locomotive Engineers and Trainmen Division 101, was sentenced in the Circuit Court of Summers County, West Virginia to two years of probation for embezzling funds from the Hinton, W.Va. union.
+He also was ordered to pay restitution in the amount of $1,409.
+McCallister had pleaded guilty in June after being charged in March.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡